strzibny/vagrant-presentation/README.md

 ## Official RPM

 It is also possible to run the official RPM from *https://www.vagrantup.com/downloads.html* which comes with VirtualBox provider as a default.
-You will still need to install download and install VirtualBox yourself.
+You will still need to download and install VirtualBox yourself.

 If you would like to use *libvirt* provider with the upstream package, you need to install